Beaty’s 3-run HR helps Dodgers recover to beat Marlins 10-6

 Beaty’s drive to right-center on a changeup by Elieser Hernandez (1-4) bailed out the Dodgers’ bullpen and defense.
 Los Angeles led 6-0 through six innings after Clayton Kershaw had a season-high 10 strikeouts and allowed only two hits.
 Joc Pederson and Justin Turner provided the early lift on offense with home runs before the Marlins rallied to tie.

+“I got that one pretty good.
+I was looking for a pitch out over the plate that I could drive,” said Beaty, who is 14 for 31 with three home runs and 21 RBIs with runners in scoring position.

+Roberts said Beaty will be in the starting lineup for Sunday’s finale of the three-game series.

 Miami took advantage of a Los Angeles bullpen that has struggled in middle relief and benefited from a pair of errors in a five-run eighth.
-The Dodgers, who had three errors in the game, have committed 20 in July, which is the most in the majors.

-Dodgers shortstop Corey Seager dropped a foul ball by Curtis Granderson, which would have been the first out in the eighth.
+Dodgers shortstop Corey Seager dropped a foul ball by Curtis Granderson, which would have been the first out.
 Instead, Granderson doubled to left.

 Jorge Alfaro nearly had a grand slam but Alex Verdugo made a great catch at the base of the wall in right to keep it a sacrifice fly.
-Brian Anderson’s two-run double brought the Marlins within 6-4 before they tied it on a throwing error by second baseman Enrique Hernandez, which allowed Anderson to score.
+Brian Anderson’s two-run double off Yimi Garcia — the third of four Dodgers pitchers used in the inning — brought the Marlins within 6-4 before they tied it on a throwing error by second baseman Enrique Hernandez, which allowed Anderson to score.

+“It was a tale of two different games.
+Early on Kershaw had us on our heels then all of a sudden we catch some breaks and get some big hits,” Marlins manager Don Mattingly said.

+The Dodgers, who had three errors in the game, have committed 20 in July, which is the most in the majors and becoming a growing concern for Roberts.

 Starlin Castro started the Marlins’ comeback in the seventh with a solo shot to left-center off JT Chargois.